simphony/simphony-osp/README.md

 ## Acknowledgements

-The OSP-core Python package originates from the European Project [SimPhoNy](https://www.simphony-project.eu/) (Project Nr.
+The SimPhoNy Python package originates from the European Project [SimPhoNy] (https://www.simphony-project.eu/) (Project Nr.
 604005).
 We would like to acknowledge and thank our project partners, especially [Enthought, Inc](https://www.enthought.com/), [Centre Internacional de Mètodes Numèrics a l'Enginyeria (CIMNE)](https://cimne.com/) and the [University of Jyväskylä](https://www.jyu.fi/en), for their important contributions to some of the core concepts of OSP-core, which were originally demonstrated under the project https://github.com/simphony/simphony-common.